facebookexperimental/MIRAI/documentation/TagAnalysis.md

 blocks, messages, keys, etc. As pointed out by this [issue](https://github.com/libra/libra/issues/1602), it would add clarity to record verification status in the values.

+There are two common ways to record such information.
+One is to introduce a new type, e.g., a verified `VoteMsg` will be typed `VerifiedVoteMsg`.
+The benefit is that the types would not introduce runtime overheads, but one downside is that developers would need to refactor a large part of the code.
+The other is to add a Boolean field to data structures to record the verification status, and check these fields at runtime.
+This approach is more flexible than static methods, but one downside it that it introduces runtime overheads.

+Using MIRAI's tag analysis, we have a third way that does not have runtime overheads, or rely on Rust's type system, in a way that the verification recording is orthogonal to the existing code.
+MIRAI is is more expressive than the type system, though it may still emit false positives in the diagnostics.
+We can implement this mechanism as illustrated
-We can implement this mechanism using tag analysis as illustrated below: after a value has gone through a verification routine, we attach a `Verified` tag to it.
+below: after a value has gone through a verification routine, we attach a `Verified` tag to it.
 For other code, where a verified value is required, we add a condition to enforce that the value has been attached with the `Verified` tag.

 ``` rust
 // Make sure a VoteMsg makes sense.